TheSHEEEP/godotdetour/README.md

 navigation.initialize(meshInstance, navParams)
 ```

 In theory, you could set up each different navigation mesh completely different.
 However, the main purpose of having different navigation meshes is to have separate ones for different agent sizes.
-Changing more than the supported agent and cell sizes might lead to problems down the line.
+Changing more than the supported agent number and agent+cell sizes might lead to problems down the line.

 #### Create, move and destroy temporary obstacles
 To create a temporary obstacle, simply do the following: